 The Council's Carbon Footprint (GHG emissions)

-The Council has calculated the Greenhouse gases it emits by recording the energy and fuel used to carry out Council services (including Kier Harlow and Veolia fleet) and using conversion factors provided by the Department for Environment, Farming and Rural Affairs (DEFRA).
+The Council has calculated the Greenhouse gases it emits by recording the energy and fuel used to carry out Council services (including Kier Harlow Ltd / HTS (Property and Environment) Ltd and Veolia fleet) and using conversion factors provided by the Department for Environment, Farming and Rural Affairs (DEFRA).

 Carbon footprint for Harlow

-The district emissions for Harlow were measured by the Department for Energy and Climate Change until 2009.
-Harlow’s carbon emissions per capita up to 2009 are shown in the table below, these figures include emissions from industry and the commercial sector, domestic emissions and those from road transport.
+The district emissions for Harlow are measured by the Department for Energy and Climate Change.
+Harlow’s carbon emissions per capita up to 2015 are shown in the table below, these figures include emissions from industry and the commercial sector, domestic emissions and those from road transport.

-Our emissions have been going down but will only continue to do so if we all act together.
-Our last recorded emissions per person were 6.9 tonnes; this amount of carbon weighs the same as 7 adult giraffes or 70 baby elephants.
+Our town’s emissions have decreased by nearly 50% and will only continue to do so if we continue to act together.
+Our last recorded emissions per person were 4.5 tonnes; this amount of carbon weighs the same as approximately five adult giraffes or 50 baby elephants.
 We are no longer able to record the total emissions for the town, however we know what the Council’s own emissions are and are working toward playing our part in keeping emissions from Harlow as low as possible.